fm-mf/iscweb/README.md

 	2. Switch the PHP version to PHP 7.4
 		1. Left-click on a WAMP icon in the system tray
 		2. PHP -> Version -> 7.4.x
-		3. Right click on a WAMP icon in the system tray
+		3. Right-click on a WAMP icon in the system tray
 		4. Tools -> Change PHP CLI version -> 7.4.x
 	3. Open your Internet browser
 	4. Into the address bar enter `localhost`